AidLite Python API Documentation

 API | load_model |

-Description | Completes model loading operations.
-Since the model file path is already set in the Model object, the model loading operation can be executed directly. |
+Description | Complete model loading related work.
+Since the model file path has been set in the Model object previously, the model loading operation can be executed directly |

 Parameters | None |

-Return Value | Normal: 0 . |
+Return Value | Normal: 0 |

-Exception: Non-zero. |
+Exception: Non-zero |

 result = interpreter.load_model()